colin-arnet/brainfuck-interpreter/README.md

 # Brainfuck Interpreter

-A collection of brainfuck-interpreters in different programming languages implemented as programming exercises.
+A simple brainfuck interpreter implemented in C. Possible future extensions would be to implement different interpreters in other programming languages.

+The program has not been tested extensively and could contain some bugs.